The Devil All The Time Ending, Explained: What Happens to Arvin in the Movie?

 The Ending

 All the stories in ‘The Devil All The Time’ start to converge after the death of Lenora.
-After contemplating suicide, she thinks about not going forward with it but an accident claims her.
-Later, Arvin discovers that she had been pregnant, which leads him towards preacher Teagardin.
+After contemplating suicide, she thinks about not going forward with it, but an accident claims her.
+Later, Arvin discovers that she is pregnant, which leads him to preacher Teagardin.
 He follows him around for some time and discovers that Teagardin is exploiting some other young girl now.
-He confronts him at the church where the preacher tries to shift the blame on Lenora, following which Arvin shoots him dead.
+He confronts him at the church, where the preacher tries to shift the blame on Lenora, following which Arvin shoots him dead.
 He leaves behind a letter for his family as well as one for the cops who find the preacher’s body.
-He decides to go back to Knockemstiff, and on the way, is picked up by Carl and Sandy.
+He decides to go back to Knockemstiff and is picked up by Carl and Sandy on the way.
 He becomes suspicious of them when they take a detour and stop at an isolated place.
 Before Carl can attack him, he shoots him and points his gun at Sandy, who had been contemplating killing Carl too.
 But Marvin’s quick reaction and the lack of bullets in her gun (courtesy of a suspicious Carl) leads to her death.
 To prove his innocence, should he be caught, Arvin takes the photo and the roll he discovers in the car.

 What happens to Arvin?